Meeting future rail skills demand

 Mechanical EngineerSustainability Adviser

-The Framework also identifies other social and cognitive skills that all workers will need as changes to the sector affect their day-to-day tasks.
+The framework also identifies other social and cognitive skills that all workers will need as changes to the sector affect their day-to-day tasks.

 Adaptive skills include: